University of Timbuktu: Mosques

-The "University of Timbuktu" is used to describe three madrasahs: the Sankore, Djingereber, and Sidi Yahya mosques.
-The three made up an intellectual and spiritual centre throughout the golden age of Timbuktu.
-These mosques are also prime examples of earthen architecture, which are maintained by traditional maintenance techniques which continues to the present day.
+Timbuktu scholars were associated with the three mosques of Sankore, Djingereber and Sidi Yahya.
+These made up an intellectual and spiritual centre during the golden age of Timbuktu (15th-16th century).
+These mosques are prime examples of earthen architecture, which are maintained by traditional maintenance techniques which continues to the present day.
 For one mosque, the Great Mosque of Djenne, the maintenance of the mosque is a festive community effort, which is known as the crépissage.